-1Copperleaf is the Company's largest single public company holding, representing 68.0% of the total portfolio, including both its direct holdings and its indirect holdings investment through its investment in Pender Private Investments Inc.
+1Copperleaf is the Company's largest single public company holding, representing 56.9% of the total portfolio, including both its direct holdings and its indirect holdings investment through its investment in Pender Private Investments Inc.

-2Considering the make up of the portfolio including the underlying portfolio of our private holding of PPI, an entity that holds both public and private companies, the proportions of the total portfolio made up by publicly listed companies and private unlisted companies were 90.5% and 9.5%, respectively.
+2Considering the make up of the portfolio including the underlying portfolio of our private holdings of PPI, PPDF, and PTIF II, three private investees that themselves hold securities of public and/or private companies, the proportions of the total portfolio made up by publicly listed companies and private unlisted companies were 86.0% and 14.0%, respectively.